 In some cases, DHMC will keep covering services while you wait for the ruling of an appeal or State Fair Hearing.
 DHMC will keep covering your services while you wait for a ruling if:

-- You file your appeal within 10 calendar days from the date on your notice of action letter or by the effective date of DHMC’s action
+- You file your appeal within 10 calendar days from the date on your Notice of Adverse Benefit Determination Letter or by the effective date of DHMC’s action

 - The service(s) you are getting are from an authorized provider and your original authorization timeframe on your service(s) is not expired